bsavage81/stardew-modding-schema/README.md

 - **VS Code Version**: 1.80.0 or later
 - **Internet Access**: For downloading schema files from the SMAPI website
 - **Node.js**: Installed on your machine to use `vsce` and other development tools if modifying the extension.

 ---

-## Extension Settings

-The extension currently does not introduce any user-facing settings.
-Future updates may include:
-- `stardewModdingSchema.enable`: Enable or disable the extension.
-- `stardewModdingSchema.schemaPath`: Override the default schema URL.

----